Frequently Asked Questions / Contact Us

 Unfortunately, due to prohibitive costs, long lead times, and international jurisdictions, we will not be able to offer CME credits this time.

-6) Do you plan to translate the congress to other languages?
+6) Do you plan to translate the congress into other languages?

-Speakers presented in English.
-Subtitles will be available on the recordings on YouTube.
+Speakers will present in English.
+Subtitles will be available on YouTube.

-The 5th WSC was organized by the Global Sepsis Alliance, a non-profit charity organization with the mission to provide global leadership to reduce the worldwide burden of sepsis.
+The 6th WSC is organized by the Global Sepsis Alliance, a non-profit charity organization with the mission to provide global leadership to reduce the worldwide burden of sepsis.
 The GSA is the initiator of World Sepsis Day on September 13 and World Sepsis Congress and WSC Spotlight, a series of free online congresses bringing knowledge about sepsis to all parts of the world, among other initiatives.

 8) Why is WSC free?
 How is World Sepsis Congress funded?